 One great thing about redeeming Bank of America Travel Rewards points for your travel purchases is BofA’s broad interpretation of what counts as a travel purchase.
 You can use points toward purchases at places like circuses, art galleries, amusement parks, tourist attractions, boat rental agencies, and zoos, along with your ordinary travel expenses like plane tickets and hotel reservations.
 And unlike a lot of other credit card companies, BofA counts Airbnb rentals in its travel category, which lets you use your points toward those purchases.

-The best travel credit card with no annual fee is the Capital One VentureOne Rewards Credit Card because it offers an initial bonus of 20,000 miles for spending $500 in the first 3 months.
-It also rewards cardholders with at least 1.25 miles / $1 spent on all purchases.
-VentureOne has a $0 foreign transaction fee in addition to its $0 annual fee.… read full answer
+The best travel credit card with no annual fee is the Bank of America® Travel Rewards credit card because it offers an initial bonus of 25,000 points for spending $1,000 in the first 90 days.
+It also rewards cardholders with unlimited 1.5 points / $1 spent on all purchases.
+Plus, the Bank of America Travel Rewards credit card has a 0% foreign transaction fee in addition to its $0 annual fee.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.